We can all take precautions against COVID-19. Learn more about campus and individual actions to prevent illness.

 Could masks be required at the UO in the future?

 The pandemic has taught us to be flexible and prepared to adapt as circumstances and the virus change.
 As we have done throughout, we will continue to consult public health authorities and adapt to the circumstances at hand when making future decisions.

 How is the UO confirming the authenticity of KN95 masks distributed on campus?

 The KN95 masks currently being distributed by UO were manufactured to the GB2626-2006 standard.
 A certificate of conformity is inside each box of KN95s that the UO received.
 The box also lists the production date, expiration date, and standard (GB2626-2006)

 With each new shipment that arrives at UO, Safety and Risk Services checks the markings to ensure that the masks we received were what we ordered and comply with the standards.

 What can I do to avoid getting sick?

-The best way to prevent the spread of respiratory illnesses, including COVID-19 and influenza, is to avoid exposure to the virus.
+The best way to prevent respiratory illnesses, including COVID-19 and influenza, is to avoid exposure to the virus.

 I have a health condition that may put me at higher risk from COVID-19.
 Is there anything I should do to protect myself?